javimartd/The-Guardian/README.md

 ```

 #### Observer
-According to wikipedia, the observer pattern defines a one-to-many dependency between objects, so that when one of the objects changes its state, it notifies all the dependents of this change.
+The observer pattern defines a one-to-many dependency between objects, so that when one of the objects changes its state, it notifies all the dependents of this change.
 This pattern is one of the foundations on which reactive programming is based

 ```kotlin
 newsViewModel.newsObservable.observe(this, Observer<Resource<List<Visitable>>> {